Enroll Free

 Your performance in the first module will determine the level of difficulty of the second one.
 You have to answer short passages based on four content domains—Craft and Structure, Information and Ideas, Standard English Conventions, and Expression of Ideas.

-Each of these passages is followed by a single multiple-choice question.
+A single multiple-choice question follows each of these passages.
 To make things easier for you, questions that test similar skills and knowledge are grouped together and arranged from easiest to hardest.

 2. Mathematics